 What is Torrefaction

 Biomass torrefaction is a thermal process used to produce high-grade solid biofuels from various streams of woody biomass or agro residues.
-The end product is a stable, homogeneous, high quality solid biofuel with far greater energy density and calorific value than the original feedstock, providing significant benefits in logistics, handling and storage, as well as opening up a wide range of potential uses.
+The end product is a stable, homogeneous, high quality solid biofuel with far greater energy density and calorific value than the original feedstock.
+This provides significant benefits in logistics, handling and storage.
+It also opens up a wide range of potential uses for biomass.

-Biomass torrefaction involves heating the biomass to temperatures between 250 and 300 degrees Celsius in a low-oxygen atmosphere.
+Biomass torrefaction involves heating the biomass to temperatures between 250 and 320 degrees Celsius in a low-oxygen atmosphere.
 When biomass is heated at such temperatures, the moisture evaporates and various low-calorific components (volatiles) contained in the biomass are driven out.
-During this process the hemi-cellulose in the biomass decomposes, which transforms the biomass from a fibrous low quality fuel into a product with excellent fuel characteristics.
+During this process mainly the hemi-cellulose in the biomass decomposes.
+This transforms the biomass from a fibrous low quality fuel into a product with excellent fuel characteristics.

 Typically the torrefaction process results in a mass loss (dry basis) of 20-30% and an energy loss of 10-15%.
-To make a biomass torrefaction plant economically viable it is crucial to use the energy “lost” in the volatiles.
+To make a biomass torrefaction plant economically viable it is crucial to use the energy released in the volatiles.
 This can be done by burning the volatiles (torgas) in a lean gas combustor.
-This combustor can provide the heat for the drying and torrefaction.
-When the input feedstock has a moisture content of 35-45% the torrefaction process can be auto-thermal.
+The combustor can provide the heat for the drying and torrefaction.
+When the input feedstock has a moisture content of 35-45% the torrefaction process can be run auto-thermal.
+At higher mopisture content extra support fuel is needed to produce all the energy needed for the drying process.

 State-of-the-art biomass torrefaction technologies, like Blackwood’s FlashTor® technology, are able to burn the torgas and control the torrefaction process in such a way that the energy released in the torgas does not exceed the energy needed for drying and torrefaction.